 She was in and out of the Hospital in less than a week, and hasn’t required any more surgical treatments since.
 The week before her third birthday, Peyton’s feeding tube was removed.
-Now, after a year of eating on her own, “she’s the best eater out of my three kids,” says her mom.
+After a year of eating on her own, she was “the best eater out of my three kids,” says her mom.

 “Kids are so resilient,” adds Debbie.
-“The doctors always said she’s stubborn, doing things on her time frame, and she’s still like that.
-You just can’t push her.
+“The doctors always said she’s stubborn, doing things on her time frame.
 That stubbornness is what got her through those 88 days and the fight of her life.
 She’s a survivor.”

-Peyton and her family were fortunate to have access to a hospital with extensive experience in managing every aspect of CDH successfully — from the Special Delivery Unit, to the pediatric surgical and N/IICU teams, to the comprehensive follow-up CHOP provides for CDH patients as they grow.
+Peyton and her family always felt fortunate to have had access to a hospital with extensive experience in managing every aspect of CDH successfully — from the Special Delivery Unit, to the pediatric surgical and N/IICU teams, to the comprehensive follow-up CHOP provides for CDH patients as they grow.
 CHOP is also spearheading research into improved treatments for CDH, including surgical intervention before birth.

 From the day they left the Hospital, Debbie and Dustin vowed to pay it forward.
 They hope that sharing Peyton’s story will bring comfort and hope to other parents faced with a CDH diagnosis.
 “She was given one of the worst prognoses, and I want people to know that it’s not a death sentence,” Debbie says.

 They haven’t stopped there.
-For the past four years, the Laricks family has been raising awareness and money to continue CDH research through Peyton’s Promise.
-So far they have has raised more than $100,000, funding that has directly supported CDH-focused research being conducted by Marcus Davey, PhD, at CHOP’s Center for Fetal Research.
+For the past 11 years, the Laricks family has been raising awareness and money to continue CDH research through Peyton’s Promise.
+So far they have has raised more than $425,000, funding that has directly supported CDH-focused research being conducted by Marcus Davey, PhD, at CHOP’s Center for Fetal Research.